puidokas/socialdata2025-group80/docs/_posts/2025-03-23-assignment.markdown

 This page will highlight one crime category from the dataset, DRUG/NARCOTIC, helping shed light on the evolving nature of crime in San Francisco.

-# Heatmap
+## Heatmap

 <iframe src="{{ site.baseurl }}/assets/heatmap.html" width="100%" height="600px" style="border: none;"></iframe>

-# Uncovering Narcotics-Related Crime Patterns in San Francisco: Trends by Hour, Day, and Month
+# Narcotics-Related Crime Patterns in San Francisco: Trends by Hour, Day, and Month

 Using a heatmap graph to analyze narcotics-related arrests in San Francisco provides a clear visual representation of when these incidents are most likely to occur.
 The graph highlights patterns across **hour of the day**, **day of the week**, and **month/year**, offering valuable insights into drug-related activity in the city.